News & Stories - All Posts

 Days of Operation:

-The “Blue Train Express” trains will run exclusively on Saturdays, Sundays, and Bank Holidays from June 7th to July 21st, 2025.
+The “Blue Train Express” trains will run exclusively on Saturdays, Sundays, and Bank Holidays from June 7th to October 5th, 2025.

-Please refer to the calendar below:
+Please refer to the calendar below.

 Timetable